Grammarsalad/B_Kits/README.md

 Alteration Overview:

+- The two aspects of the bard class that I consider to be 'radical' are the custom spell list, and the alteration to how the bard song works (i.e. increases in potency over time, and is disabled for a period.)

 - All bards can specialize in any fighting style, and gain mastery in two weapon fighting.

 - Bards can be of any alighment